World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Uncertainty Quantification of Video Models

 \p{\ncf (\nc)} The \nc model predicts the accuracy of generated videos at a fixed accuracy resolution during training and inference, and thus requires the specification of a single error threshold $\varepsilon$.
 By requiring only a single value of $\varepsilon$, \nc models are typically faster to train than other models at the cost of generality to a range of resolutions.
-In practice, we select a value of $\varepsilon$ that is appropriate for the task domain.
-As is standard in classification problems, we train $\mbf{f}_{\phi}$ to predict the log-probabilities (logits) and use the sigmoid function $\sigma$ to map these values to valid confidence estimates $\mathbf{\hat q}$ that lie within the interval $[0, 1]$:
+In practice, we select an appropriate value of $\varepsilon$ for the task domain.
+As is standard in classification problems, we train $\mbf{f}_{\phi}$ to predict the logits and use the sigmoid function $\sigma$ to map these values to valid confidence estimates $\mathbf{\hat q}$ that lie within $[0, 1]$:

 where $\mathbf f_\phi$ is the confidence probe, $\mathbf z$ is the latent internal feature, and $\mathbf c$ is the latent action/time embedding.
 We optimize the parameters of $\mathbf f_\phi$ with the Brier score loss function, given by: ${\text{BS} = \Expect_{y}(\hat{q} - y)^2}$ with ground-truth accuracy $y$ and predicted confidence $\hat{q}$ for the prediction over a single subpatch.
 We sum over all subpatches in computing the loss for each video.
 With a slight overload in notation, ${y,\hat{q}}$ denote each component in ${\mbf{y}, \mbf{\hat{q}}}$, respectively.